FlipsideCrypto/kaia-models/models/doc_descriptions/dex/complete_dex_lp_docs.md

 {% docs kaia_dex_lp_table_doc %}

-This table contains details on decentralized exchange (DEX) liquidity pools (LP) on the kaia blockchain, including the tokens, symbols and decimals within each pool alongside the following protocols: DRAGONSWAP, KAIASWAP, KLAYSWAP, AND NEOPIN.
+This table contains details on decentralized exchange (DEX) liquidity pools (LP) on the kaia blockchain, including the tokens, symbols, and decimals within each pool alongside the following protocols: var("DEX_PROTOCOLS")

 {% enddocs %}